“When everything seems to be going against you, remember that an airplane takes off against the wind, not with it.” - Henry Ford

 “Little League Baseball is a very good thing because it keeps the parents off the streets” – Yogi Berra

-James joined SRA's landscape architecture department in May of 2002 and named an Associate in 2007.
+James joined SRA's landscape architecture department in May of 2002.
 Throughout his career, he has executed increasingly complex assignments and directed multi-disciplinary professional teams.
 James’ work has been recognized by the American Society of Landscape Architects for excellence in design and has been highlighted in national publications noted for creativity, sustainability, and technical delivery.
 James firmly believes in a strong collaborative process and his work exhibits an ability to successfully translate client goals into a practical and innovative design.
 Recent projects include the 70-acre community park for the City of Forney, with a first phase budget of $14.4 million, and the 80-acre Bicentennial Park in Southlake, which was recently completed for $10 million.
 These projects are excellent examples of passive and active park environments that minimally disturb the natural site by carefully arranging buildings, roads, parking and other amenities into the natural environment.
 James expertly harmonizes park features through his commitment to balance community needs and environmental responsiveness.
 If not at work, James can be found with his three kids and wife exploring National and State Parks.